mppnet/frontend/docs/protocol.md

 - `"u"`: The client's [participant info](#participant info) except without `"id"`.
 - `"permissions"`: An object containing the client's permissions.
 This is usually empty and can be ignored by most bots.
 - `"token"`: A string token that the client can send back in the future to keep the same user.
 Bots should have their token hard coded and can ignore this.
-- `?"pow"`: A salt used for [proof of work](#proof-of-work).
-Bots won't be required to do proof of work and won't receive this.
 #### Example
 ```json
   "m": "hi",